Dragon Boat Racing could be for you

 Dragon boating is the ultimate team sport.
 Winning doesn’t come down to the performance of an individual, but everybody in the boat working in complete harmony.
 In terms of what to bring, paddlers should wear quick-dry sportswear as it can get a little bit cool on the water if you get wet.
 Quick-dry shoes or Crocs are also advised for both inside and outside the boat.
 Bring a change of spare clothes and wear a hat and sunscreen, especially during the warmer months.

-You can get in touch with Dragon Boat Victoria for more information about upcoming regattas or local clubs.
+Dragon Boat Victoria is based out of the Community Hub at the Dock in Victoria Harbour.
+Get in touch with Dragon Boat Victoria for more information about upcoming regattas or local clubs.